linkerd/website/linkerd.io/content/2.15/tasks/install-helm.md

 {{< releases >}}

-## Prerequisite: generate identity certificates
+## Prerequisite: generate mTLS certificates

 To do [automatic mutual TLS](../../features/automatic-mtls/), Linkerd requires trust anchor certificate and an issuer certificate and key pair.
 When you're